 *The University is dedicated to keeping the public aware of its changing status in regard to Covid-19 cases on campus and is committed to updating this page on a weekly basis.

-Please click here to read travel guidance from the government.
+Please click here to read the latest travel guidance from the government.

 If someone at the University tests positive